massibrevo/massibrevo/README.md

 - 👋 Hi, I’m @massibrevo
-- 👀 I’m interested in Data Science
+- 👀 Passionate about Data Science and Machine Learning
-- 🌱 I’m currently learning Python, R, SQL
 - 📫 How to reach me massibrevo@gmail.com

 <!---